Saturday, January 3, 2026

 "One night of freedom is only one night."

 "Better one night than none and I love the freedom."
-Cecile signaled the bartender for another round and I lowered my head, thinking about how lonely loneliness was, as the hours of a New Year slipped away without anyone to help pass the time.
+Cecile signaled the bartender for another round for us and I lowered my head, thinking about how lonely loneliness was, as the hours of a New Year slipped away without anyone to help pass the time.

 I know alone too well.